facebookresearch/flores/shared_tasks/dynalab/README.md

 ```
 Note that the model name needs to be lower-kebab-case.

-Chose the track you want to apply to: "flores_small1", "flores_small2", "flores_full" or "flores_african"
+Chose the track you want to apply to: "flores_african"
 Note that the input format is same for all the tracks.
 Then follow the prompt instruction and point to your model path, handler path ...